Sunday, May 31, 2020

 After such success, I thought I'd try a few tiny folk.
 'Impossibles'.
 I got just enough to make it worthwhile ... as follows:

 G[eorge] S BRADSHAW was born as George Smith.
 I've tracked his career from the little Isidore de Solla opera co in 1872, through his stint with D'Oyly Carte (1879-80), through the post-Soldene Philharmonic (1881) to his appearances actually with Emily Soldene (1882-3), and a couple of little engagements at Hastings up to 1885.
 Then nix.
-He was brother-in-law to the fine baritone Michael Dwyer.
+He was brother-in-law to the fine baritone Michael Dwyer. ***subsequently 'outed'***

 J W BIRTLEY.
 Well, it depends if he's John or Joseph.
 The 'W' is William.
 I see him off and on between 1892 and 1912.
 With Carte's companies on tour 1892-3, singing in the Theatre Chorister's Association concert and in the chorus of The Bric a Brac Will in 1895, with the English Opera Singers at Crystal Palace ('William Birtley') in 1896, at the Gaiety Theatre in the chorus of The Orchid, The Spring Chicken and understudying Harry Grattan in The New Aladdin between 1903-6 and lastly in 1912 in a walkon at the Whitney Theatre.
 Could he be the J W Birtley who played panto king in Staindrop's Sinbad in 1930....?
 I'm pretty sure he's John WB who married Julia Burtenshaw Moore, professor of music, in 1893 and can be seen in the 1901 census in Clapham as a tobacconist and newsagent (b Woolwich 11 October 1863) ...

 Marie BALFOUR [SIMKINS, Mary] (b Carrington, Notts 1856) to William and Harriet Simkins, lace-makers ... originally worked on the halls 'serio and characteristic vocalist' as 'Pollie Simpkins', then from 1876 under her new name.
-Her time with Carte must have been exceedingly brief, for her work on the halls seems to have had few pauses right through to her disappearance from the footlights at the turn of the century.
+Her time with Carte must have been exceedingly brief, for her work on the halls seems to have had few pauses, right through to her disappearance from the footlights at the turn of the century.

 Olivia BENYON 'a Birmingham young lady'.
-Made her stage debut in the Birmingham panto of 1884, 1886-7 with Carte, 1887 panto Babes in the Wood for T W Charles at Nottingham ... then vanishes back into stagenameinity ..
+Made her stage debut in the Birmingham panto of 1884, 1886-7 with Carte, 1887 panto Babes in the Wood for T W Charles at Nottingham ... then vanishes back into stagenameinity .. oyoy!
+Who is this, in the 1919 Nottingham panto, saying 'my aunt, Olivia Benyon, was leading lady with the D'Oyly Carte Opera Company for seven years'?
+One Miss Emmelyn Walter, soprano.
+Hum.
+So what was her real name?
+No photo of Olivia, so here's one of 'Emmelyn' instead

 Steve BLAMPHIN (b Tewkesbury Gloucs 1855).
 Well, I've searched hard for his real name, but for the moment, he's winning.
 Blamphin?
 Why?
 There was the harpist and songwriter Charles Blamphin (d Blackpool 20 June 1895) who was later long with Templeton's, Christy's Minstrels and other minstrel troupes, there was a James Blamphin who also harped, a Corney Blamphin of Wigan ('negro sketches') who later became manager of the Albion, Bury, one who (William Thomas Blamphin, d 1913) played the bass trombone from Covent Garden to the north, a double-bassist, and 'the brothers J & E Blamphin (tenor and bass) 'classical and character duettists' of Liverpool who show up in 1885 ...
 But Steve?
-Not as favoured a name in 1890, as in 2020, when every second tradesman who comes round is 'Steve'.
+Not as favoured a name in 1890, as it is in 2020, when every second tradesman who comes round is 'Steve'.
 I wonder if he was the bass half of the Brothers Blamphin.
 Which became Rhys and Blamphin .. until April 1890 ...

 And in October 'Steve' was seen on tour as the Herald in Marjorie.
 But what is this?
 'Mr J E Blamphin (tenor) of Rhys and Blamphin is fulfilling an engagement with Carncross's Minstrels, Philadelphia?
 There he is (b Middlesborough 1864, d Roslyn, Pa, 1926).
 Tenor.
 Not our man.